MetalcoreLoli/Binary-Tree/README.md

     make build

 # Run
-to run app you should usefollowing statement following instruction:
+to run app you should usefollowing instruction:

     make run